For citations for my research and texts, please see Google Scholar profile for Richard Haberman,

-The figures for the fourth edition (2004) of my text Applied Partial Differential Equations (with Fourier Series and Boundary Value Problems) published by Prentice-Hall were prepared using MATLAB 4.2.
+The figures for the fifth edition (2013) of my text Applied Partial Differential Equations (with Fourier Series and Boundary Value Problems) published by Pearson were prepared using MATLAB 4.2.
 Please feel free to copy (download) any or all of these MATLAB m-files.
 Just right click on the following links.
 For examples, F234.M is the MATLAB m file for Figure 2.3.4. and F1244.M is for Figure 12.4.4.

 - MATLAB m-files for Figures for Applied Partial Differential Equations Text by Richard Haberman

 singular perturbation methods

 ordinary and partial differential equations

 nonlinear dynamical systems